Battle of Aleppo (2012–2016): Foreign reactions

-Protests in solidarity with anti-government forces in Aleppo
+Protests in solidarity with opposition forces in Aleppo

 Rallies and demonstrations intended to show solidarity with Aleppo's besieged civilians, as well as protests against the Syrian government and its Iranian and Russian allies, were held in several cities across the world, organized by numerous groups.
 In Paris, the Eiffel Tower went dark on 14 December 2016, as a symbol of solidarity, and thousands protested in Paris' Stravinsky Square against Russia's role in the destruction of the city.
 Qatar cancelled its national day of celebration on 18 December 2016 in solidarity with Aleppo.
 German government spokesperson Steffen Seibert said that "the cries for help of the people caught up in the fighting for the beleaguered city of Aleppo are a harrowing reminder to the world".
 He also urged: "There must be an end to the killing and dying in Aleppo."
 Protests were also held in London, Sarajevo, Istanbul, Jerusalem, Gaza City, and Amman, with some protesters burning pictures of Vladimir Putin because of Russia's role in the siege.